 - A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
 A reference to a statute or statutory provision includes all subordinate legislation made under that statute or statutory provision.

-- A reference to writing or written includes fax and email.
+- A reference to writing or written includes email.

 2. Basis of contract